Gfssfa/idshwk5/README.md

 ### how to write a job script
 We need to submit job scripts to run our programs.
 Since scikit-learn does not support GPU, I choose CPU queues to run my python script.
-A sample of my job script written by shell scripts is as follw.
+A sample of my job script written by shell scripts is as follow.
 ``` shell
 #!/bin/bash
 #BSUB -J idshw5